About the EAPC blog (http://www.eapcnet.wordpress.com)

 Eduardo Garralda Domezain, EAPC member, Research assistant, ATLANTES programme, ICS, University of Navarra, Spain;

-Julie Ling, Lukas Radbruch, Irene Murphy, Nicoleta Mitrea, Mark Taubert, Lyn Silove, Eduardo Garralda Domezain and Avril Jackson.
+Julie Ling, Lukas Radbruch, Nicoleta Mitrea, Mark Taubert, Lyn Silove, Eduardo Garralda Domezain, Avril Jackson, Natasha Pedersen (with special reference to paediatric palliative care).

 Past members of the EAPC social media team